m1chaelwilliams/m1chaelwilliams/README.md

 ### About Me:
 Hi!
-I'm a compuer science student and junior software engineer.
+I'm a computer science student and junior software engineer.
 I love to listen to music, make video games, configure my text editor, and learn new programming languages!

 Currently learning: Golang + Haskell